godaddy-wordpress/lumiere/README.md

 1. Commit the SQL dump file
 1. Add some tests!

+**Note:** These setup steps only need to be performed once when first adding Lumière to a plugin.
+After that, by default the plugin will be symlinked and unlinked from your test running site automatically when running tests.

+### Commands

 For now, tests can be run using standard Codeception commands:
 - `vendor/bin/codecept run admin`
 - `vendor/bin/codecept run frontend`
 - `vendor/bin/codecept run integration`
 - `vendor/bin/codecept run unit`

+See the underlying [Codeception commands](https://codeception.com/docs/reference/Commands) for generating new tests, environments, or suites.

 ## Details